bulib/primo-explore-devenv-bu/README.md

 # `primo-explore-bu`

-A set of views to for Boston University Libraries' primo customization packages.
+Boston University Libraries' customization packages for the for the new Primo UI.

 ## Background